 Methods of Absolute Functions in Excel

-In Microsoft excel ABS function comes under the category of Math and Trigonometric where we can find the Math and Trigonometric in Formula menu, we will see how to use ABS function by following the below steps
+In Microsoft Excel, the ABS function comes under the category of Math and Trigonometric, where we can find the Math and Trigonometric in the Formula menu; we will see how to use the ABS function by following the below steps.

 - First, go to the Formulas option.

-- In formula menu, we can see the Math & Trig option.
+- In the formula menu, we can see the Math & Trig option.

-- Click on the Math & Trig option so that we will get the list of function which is shown in the below screenshot.
+- Click on the Math & Trig option so that we will get the list of functions which is shown in the below screenshot.